Contents

 3 | Enjoy the Views at Pork Hill

 There’s usually some wildlife around here, too, plenty of cows, sheep and ponies.
 The water is also a drinking water supply if you are a bit parched and fancy a drink alongside the Dartmoor ponies!
-If you want to gain a bit more height, head out of the car park the opposite way to Windy Cross Post, cross the road and head up the hill towards Cox Tor.
+If you want to gain a bit more height, exit the car park the opposite way to Windy Cross Post, cross the road, and head up the hill towards Cox Tor.
 From there, you can do a nice loop to Roos Tor and back via Great Staple Tor and finish off with a Mr Whippy in the car park…the ice cream van is usually knocking around.

 4 | Visit the Daddy Tor